Two-Legged Spot: Teaching a Quadruped to Only Use Its Hind Legs for Locomotion

 The Simulation Stack: Isaac Lab and RSL-RL

-We used NVIDIA Isaac Lab, a GPU-accelerated robotics simulation framework built on top of PhysX.
-Because the entire physics simulation runs on the GPU, Isaac Lab can run thousands of independent environments simultaneously.
-In our setup, we ran 8,192 parallel copies of Spot during training — each instance collecting experience independently, all contributing to the same policy update (Figure 1).
+For this project, I used NVIDIA Isaac Lab, a GPU-accelerated robotics simulation framework built on top of PhysX.
+Because the physics simulation runs entirely on the GPU, Isaac Lab can run thousands of environments in parallel.
+I ran 8,192 copies of Spot at once.
+Each copy collected its own experience, and all copies fed the same policy update (Figure 1).

-For the RL algorithm, we used Proximal Policy Optimization (PPO) from the RSL-RL library, developed at ETH Zürich’s Robotic Systems Lab for legged locomotion research.
-PPO is an on-policy actor-critic method: the policy (actor) proposes actions, a value function (critic) estimates future returns, and both are updated together using a clipped surrogate objective that prevents destabilizingly large parameter updates.
-Each training iteration collects a fresh batch of experience across all 8,192 environments.
-With num_steps_per_env=24, that is roughly 196,000 transitions per update step.
-The algorithm then runs 5 optimization epochs over that batch before discarding it.
+For the RL algorithm, I used Proximal Policy Optimization (PPO) from the RSL-RL library, developed at ETH Zürich’s Robotic Systems Lab for legged locomotion research.
+PPO is an on-policy actor-critic method: the policy (actor) proposes actions, and a value function (critic) estimates future returns.
+PPO updates both under a clipped objective that keeps each new policy close to the previous one, since large updates would otherwise destabilize training.
+Each PPO iteration collected a fresh batch of rollouts across all 8,192 environments.
+With num_steps_per_env=24, each batch contained roughly 196,000 transitions, over which PPO ran 5 optimization epochs before discarding the batch.

 Getting Spot to Walk